Models of Contaminant Migration:

 4. Chromatogaphic transport starts with a perturbation of a stream tube.

-1. The abrupt composition change ("concentration step") at the stream tube entrance develops into a concentration wave that travels along the stream tube.
+• One basic migration process sarts with an abrupt change of the chemical composition of the solute entering the stream tube ("the Riemann Problem").
+It develops into multiple concentration waves traveling along the stream tube.
 Perhaps in analogy to the circular wave system that we generate by throwing a stone into a pond, the wave is called "centered wave", its "center" being the location of the perturbation in space and time.

-5. The mathematics of hyperbolic systems
+5. The mathematics of hyperbolic systems ...

-1. the "rarefaction wave" which becomes flatter while traveling, and
+1. the "rarefaction wave", which becomes flatter while traveling, and

 1. both on the microscopic, process related scale and on the field scale, as well as

-2. on the parameter variation in the large time frame within which some contaminants have to isolated.
+2. on the parameter variation in the large time frame within which some contaminants have to be isolated.

-I. Basic Assumptions
+3.2 Basic Assumptions

-I. 1 Transport Equation
+3.2.1 Transport Equation

-conservation of masss
+conservation of mass

 (eq.
 1)

-I. 2 Simplifying Assumptions: Physics of Flow
+3.2.2 Simplifying Assumptions: Physics of Flow

-I. 3 Simplifying Assumptions: Chemistry of Flow
+3.2.3 Simplifying Assumptions: Chemistry of Flow

-II.
-Multicomponent Chromatography and Predictability
+3.3 Multicomponent Chromatography and Predictability

 Non-linear systems are characterized by thresholds, across which the system behavior cannot be predicted based on information of the behavior on one side of the threshold.
-Example: behavior of a car with a payload: As soon as the load exceeds the design limits, it is unsafe,<
+Example: behavior of a car with a payload: As soon as the load exceeds the design limits, it is unsafe.

 Because the adsorbed concentration C is a non-linear function of the soluble concentrations c, the migration behavior is non-linear.
 Usually, a coupled, numerical geochemical-geohydraulic model is used to compute migration phenomena.
 Because of the nonlinearities, interpretation (i.e. inter- and extrapolation) of the results of numerical solutions of the transport equation is problematic, as long as it is unknown at what concentrations or parameter values the system switches from one type of behavior to another.